tanfwong/rfsoc_notes/_sources/ch9/sampthm.md

 * From {eq}`e:folded_spectrum`, it is clear that the folded spectrum depends on both the FT of the continuous-time signal and the sampling rate.
 The effects of both factors are best explained in picture.
-First, let us define the concept of *bandlimtedness*:
+First, let us define the concept of *bandlimitedness*:
   ```{admonition} Notation
   A continuous-time signal $x(t)$ is ***bandlimited*** to $\Omega =
   2\pi B$ radian per second (or $B$ Hz) if its FT $X(\omega) = 0$ for